ixotoxin/fast_mpmc_queue/README.md

 ```c++
 void accessor::complete();
 ```
 Mark the slot operations as completed.
-Calling this function is only required if the auto_complete parameter is disabled.
+Calling this function is only required if the auto complete flag (`C` parameter of template) is disabled.

 ## Examples